 It pretty much happens the same way every week.
-Data is released to the public as well as various news groups regarding the direction of residential mortgage rates.
+Data is released to the public as well as various media regarding the direction of residential mortgage rates.
 Where does this data come from?
 There are several rate surveys but the one most referred to by far is the one performed by secondary mortgage giant Freddie Mac.
-The mortgage rate survey results are released on Thursday of each week.
-It’s at that time when various news reports pick up that information and distribute various stories about mortgage markets.
+Survey results are released every Thursday, then news cycles pick up that information and distribute various stories about mortgage markets.

 This survey has been around since 1971 and is the most reliable source for mortgage rate trends.
 How is this national average calculated?
 Freddie Mac keeps a list of mortgage lenders.
 These selected lenders are pulled from a pool of credit unions, thrifts, retail and commercial banks and mortgage bankers.
 The percentage mix of each reflects the market share of each type of institution nationwide.

 The survey is sent out every Monday to these institutions asking for the information to be delivered back to Freddie by the end of business day on the following Wednesday.
 The information is tabulated and averaged and released the next day, Thursday.
 The survey includes three mortgage loan products, the 30 year, 15 year fixed rate and the 5/1 adjustable rate loan.
 Freddie will report both the average rate along with any discount points that accompany a quoted rate.

 Consumers can easily research this weekly data because it’s published on Freddie Mac’s website.
 For those who are actively searching for a home to buy, they can log onto this site to find national averages.
 However, it’s important to note that these averages are just that…averages.
 For those thinking about refinancing, the same information is there as for home buyers but in both instances, consumers should know these average rates are typically higher than what’s available in a competitive market.
 Further, Freddie just compiles this information and doesn’t issue home loans.